Sustainability at MUSC

 Energy & Water

-MUSC students, faculty, and staff can find more information on how to conserve energy and water at MUSC by visiting the Sustainability and Recycling section on the Horseshoe intranet under "For Everyone", then "Facilities."
+MUSC students, faculty and staff can find more information on how to conserve energy and water by visiting the Sustainability and Recycling section on the Horseshoe intranet, NetID log-in required.

 Responsibly managing energy and water at the Medical University of South Carolina not only reduces our environmental impact, but also saves money which can be used throughout the enterprise to support our goal of improving all of the lives we touch.
 By doing our part to reduce our environmental impact, we are also reducing climate change's impact on human health.